Odden69/dixies_doggy_daycare/README.md

 ## Special Thanks to
 First of all I want to thank my Mentor, Maria Hynes, who has supported me through the project with lots of valuable advice and encouragement.
 The Tutors at Code Institue were there when I really got stuck and needed guidance.
-They supported me to find solutions for problems with the sticky footer and responsiveness on the About us page.
+They supported me to find solutions for problems I had with the sticky footer and responsiveness on the About us page.
 A really big thank you to all my fellow slackers who are always there and ready to listen and give support, whether I am having a technical issue or just a need for moral support.
-I really don't want to mention any specific slacker, in case I miss someone, but I do have to mention ["Team Noiseland"](https://github.com/andrewdempsey2018/The-Never-Ending-Coding-Adventure-Codehog-Day), the amazing team I joined the 2021 Retro Gaming Hackathon of Code Institute with.
+I really don't want to mention any specific slacker, in case I miss someone, but I do have to mention ["Team Noiseland"](https://github.com/andrewdempsey2018/The-Never-Ending-Coding-Adventure-Codehog-Day), the amazing team I joined in the 2021 Retro Gaming Hackathon of Code Institute.
 The members have taken a lot of their time to review and comment on the project.